What is a Community?

 What permission sets need to be applied for communities users?

-We recommend applying the TaskRay - Standard Access permission set to communities users.
+We recommend applying the TaskRay External - Standard Access permission set to communities users.
 This will provide them with read and write access to the projects visible for them.
-If you would prefer more granular permissions, we recommend applying the TaskRay - Read Only permission set.
+If you would prefer more granular permissions, we recommend applying the TaskRay External - Read Only permission set.
 This will provide your users a starting point for viewing all TaskRay data, then specific permissions can be added based on a custom permission set or profile change.

 Is TaskRay in Communities available as a Lightning Community (Lightning Bolt) Template?